 July 26, 2022 — Tuesday — Update

-I want start by saying… it’s absolutely WILD that our house is listed for this much.
-It was valued at about $400,000 ten years ago and has been “under water” (worth less than our mortgage!) for most of the past 15+ years that we have owned it!
+I want to start by saying … it’s absolutely WILD that our house is listed for this much.
+It was valued at about $400,000 only 10 years ago and has been “underwater” (worth less than our mortgage!) for most of the past 15+ years that we have owned it!

 For those who are new here:

-Edited To Add: I just realized that it is possible / likely that a lot of new people may be coming to read this story about our home being for sale (given I expect folks will share it with their friends).
-For those who are new here, I am a full-time environmental activist for childhood Lead-poisoning prevention and consumer goods safety, My sons were acutely Lead-poisoned as babies / toddlers in 2005, and the two youngest now have significant disabilities – including one son who has a diagnosed “brain injury due to Lead-poisoning” – with a visual memory in the 4th percentile.
+Edited To Add: I just realized that it is possible/likely that a lot of new people may be coming to read this story about our home being for sale (given I expect folks will share it with their friends).
+For those who are new here, I am a full-time environmental activist for childhood Lead poisoning prevention and consumer goods safety.
+My sons were acutely Lead-poisoned as babies/toddlers in 2005, and the two youngest now have significant disabilities — including one son who has a diagnosed “brain injury due to Lead-poisoning,” with his visual memory in the 4th percentile.

-… Because the doctor failed to test my son for Lead for the first three months after he was poisoned, we will never actually know how high Avi’s level was.
-We were not tested because the pediatrician (as she later explained) had assumed we were “not the right ‘demographic’” for Lead-poisoning (since we were “white”, and “middle-income”).
+Because the doctor failed to test my son for Lead for the first three months after he was poisoned, we will never actually know how high Avi’s level was.
+We were not tested because the pediatrician (as she later explained) assumed we were “not the right ‘demographic'” for Lead-poisoning (since we were “white,” and “middle-income”).

-I actually made a feature-length documentary film about what happened to our family, and what I learned as a result of this experience, MisLEAD: America’s Secret Epidemic — you can watch the full 92-minute preview screener here – link.
-(BTW – in case you know anyone at Amazon or Netflix or Apple TV – We’re looking for help finishing up production for the film – as it is a “fine-cut” and very close to being done; it has music donated by The Who, and Tom Waits, and footage from my interview with Noam Chomsky, and my presentation with Bernie Sanders, in Flint.)
+I actually made a feature-length documentary film about what happened to our family and what I learned as a result of this experience, MisLEAD: America’s Secret Epidemic — you can watch the full 92-minute preview screener here.
+(BTW — in case you know anyone at Amazon or Netflix or Apple TV — we’re looking for help finishing up production for the film as it is a “fine-cut” and very close to being done.
+It features music donated by The Who and Tom Waits, as well as footage from my interview with Noam Chomsky and my presentation with Bernie Sanders, in Flint).

-Before the pandemic (January 2020), my business was doing really well – and we had been planning ahead and talking to an architect about moving forward with the next steps in our long-term plans for our home.
-We wanted to have plans drawn up that would have included tearing down and replacing the back half of the house – to give us good functional living spaces that met our present and future needs [thinking ahead to when our two disabled kids grew up and might want/need separate-but-still-“in-the-fold” housing of their own] — and also to address some existing issues, including improving heating/cooling & insulation; dealing with pests and dry rot; and removing the legacy / historic dark stained trim components in the home which had tested positive for both Lead and Arsenic.
+Before the pandemic (January 2020), my business was doing really well and we had been planning ahead, talking to an architect about moving forward with the next steps in our long-term plans for our home.
+We wanted to have plans drawn up that would have included tearing down and replacing the back half of the house to give us good functional living spaces that met our present and future needs (thinking ahead to when our two disabled kids grew up and might want/need separate-but-still-“in-the-fold” housing of their own) — and also to address some existing issues, including improving heating/cooling and insulation; dealing with pests, dry rot, and removing the legacy/historic dark stained trim components in the home that had tested positive for both Lead and Arsenic.

-We would have (had things kept going well / had the pandemic not happened) gotten rid of a portion of the old structure entirely [the “house” was originally a one-room cabin and is now a curious meandering architectural hodge-podge, really — of multiple segments that were added on at various points in its 117 year history!]
-And since it actually has no real/actual foundation, and the house also badly needed a new roof at that time (a roof we have since replaced with a full new tear off) – we figured it would be cheaper to tear off the segment of the house that includes the downstairs bedroom, bathroom and kitchen and build a new modern structure including those elements than to try to “repair” any of it!
+We would have (had things kept going well/the pandemic not happened) gotten rid of a portion of the old structure entirely.
+The “house” was originally a one-room cabin and is now a curious meandering architectural hodge-podge, really — of multiple segments that were added on at various points in its 117-year history!
+Since it actually has no real/actual foundation, and the house also badly needed a new roof at that time (which we have since replaced with a full new tear-off), we figured it would be cheaper to tear off the segment of the house that includes the downstairs bedroom, bathroom, and kitchen to build a new modern structure including those elements rather than to try to “repair” any of it!

-Even with the pandemic happening around us I knew we still needed to paint the house as a temporary preservation measure — so it wouldn’t fall apart any more than it had already (to the degree that a good coat of paint can temporarily “hold an old house together” (at least the fragile exterior surfaces — which we hadn’t yet painted in our more than 13 years of living here at that time!).
-So because pretty much everything around us shut down (came to a grinding halt!) with the pandemic – and the kids were now home 24/7 and needed fun activities to keep them from jumping off a bridge, and because I knew the paint job would be temporary — until we could move forward with our architect, I decided to paint the house a plain base white…and let the kids and their friends all express themselves artistically — with our house as their giant blank canvas!
-So together we painted murals on the sides of the house.
+Even with the pandemic happening around us I knew we still needed to paint the house as a temporary preservation measure — so it wouldn’t fall apart any more than it had already (to the degree that a good coat of paint can temporarily “hold an old house together,” at least the fragile exterior surfaces, which we hadn’t yet painted in our more than 13 years of living here at that time!).
+So because pretty much everything around us shut down (came to a grinding halt!) with the pandemic and the kids were now home 24/7 and needed fun activities to keep them from jumping off a bridge — plus I knew the paint job would be temporary until we could move forward with our architect — I decided to paint the house a plain base white … and let the kids and their friends all express themselves artistically with our house as their giant blank canvas!
+So, together we painted murals on the sides of the house.
 Friends painted on the house.
 Neighbors painted on the house.
-Visitors were invited to paint on the house.
-People from ages 2 to 65 painted on the house.
+Visitors were invited to paint the house.
+People from ages. two to 65 painted on the house.
 Some friends who were driving around the country stopped at our house on the way home to California in the middle of the pandemic and they painted on the house, too.
-[The artwork on the outside of the house currently has contributions from about 30 different people!]
+The artwork on the outside of the house currently has contributions from about 30 different people!

 Original Post — shared without the intro above!

-Wow – so the listing for our home finally went live yesterday (Monday – 7/25/22).
-Things were held up a bit to get some of the paperwork signed / getting all of the details right.
-It’s already (as of the time of drafting this post – 7:00 p..m., Tuesday – 7/26) been viewed 2,445 times!
-[I don’t know if that’s a good thing or not (or if that’s a lot of views for a home in Portland in the first 24 hours or not, but it seems like a lot to me — especially since earlier today (at 1:15 p.m. when I took the screenshot above) it had “only’ been viewed 1,483 times at that point!].
+Wow — so the listing for our home finally went live yesterday (Monday, 7/25/22).
+Things were held up a bit to get some of the paperwork signed/getting all of the details right.
+It’s already (as of the time of drafting this post — 7:00 p..m., Tuesday — 7/26) been viewed 2,445 times!
+I don’t know if that’s a good thing or not (or whether that’s a lot of views for a home in Portland within the first 24 hours), but it seems like a lot to me — especially since earlier today at 1:15 p.m., when I took the screenshot above, it had “only” been viewed 1,483 times!

 First — it is important to note that we don’t “want” to sell…

-- My kids have a great deal of independence of movement — as they know their way around and can walk or bike to everything they need [and have only ever known this way of life in this amazing neighborhood!] and stability of place is a very important thing for children with disabilities, so the idea of moving presents many challenges related to that as well.
+- My kids have a great deal of independence of movement — as they know their way around to walk or bike to everything they need, and have only ever known this way of life in this amazing neighborhood!
+The stability of place is a very important thing for children with disabilities as well, so the idea of moving presents many challenges related to that.